-Bedding adequate, bright, dry, clean and in place.
+A) CLEANLINESS OF ALLEYS & STALL PENS......4 points Bedding adequate, bright, dry, clean and in place.
 Animals securely tied or penned.
 Feed pans in front of animal only at feeding time.
 All other areas used in addition to assigned stalls must be kept clean.
 Manure hauled out and deposited in proper place.
 Alleys swept clean, free of dust and straw.
 Watering points and drains kept clean.

-Exhibits lined up in attractive manner.
+ARRANGEMENT OF EXHIBIT......4 points B) Exhibits lined up in attractive manner.
 Big storage/equipment boxes out of way.
 Hay neat and orderly.
 Feed pans and miscellaneous gear in area provided.
 Stall cards readable from alley; neatly arranged; and clean and complete.

-C) APPEARANCE OF ANIMALS......25%

-Animals clean and brushed.
-Animal in stall except to groom, wash, and show (other than designated tie out/exercise periods).
+C) APPEARANCE OF ANIMALS......4 points Animals clean and brushed.
+Animal in stalls or pens except to groom, wash, and show (other than designated tie out/exercise periods).
 Beef pens not evaluated on appearance.

-D) ATTENDANTS......10%

-Courtesy of attendants and others in area.
-At least one attendant present from 9 a.m. to 6 p.m., when possible.

-4 Monetary awards of \$15, \$10, and \$5 and stall preference for the following county fair, will be awarded at the annual 4-H Awards Banquet to overall first, second, and third place clubs, respectively.
+Sufficient supply of water and proper cooling equipment.
+D) STALL CARDS......4 points Readable from alley and neatly arranged.
+Clean and complete with exhibitor, club, and animal information.
+E) Club members polite to visitors and answer questions as requested.
+Club members nearby in case of emergencies.